Skip to Content

 Source: Press Release, Additional Commitment #5

-Why it’s important: Given the complex history of the Israeli-Palestinian conflict, additional review of our processes by a third-party expert will validate or provide advice where needed.
+Why it’s important: Given the complex history of the Israeli-Palestinian conflict, additional review of our processes by independent, third-party experts provided outside perspective to make our research stronger and prohibit reference to countries not directly implicated in a particular event or incident in narrative descriptions or rating justifications.

 Michael A. Newton